GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Experiments

+WebInstruct is a large-scale, automatically constructed corpus in which many problems are on-distribution but overly simple, providing valid rewards yet little learning signal for the target task.
+On this corpus, {\METHOD} attains the highest average performance across all settings, while some baselines remain competitive on individual splits (Table~\ref{table:gpqa_math}).
+It achieves the best results across all datasets, e.g., 59.3\% on TheoremQA-test, compared to 54.9\% for AccGreedy and 57.9\% for Align.

-We also note that although {\METHOD} requires more computation per step, it converges faster and achieves higher final performance than random selection.
-Table~\ref{table:math_best} compares the best performance within the first 100 steps of {\METHOD} with the first 250 steps of random selection.
-After step 120, random selection shows decreasing performance, indicating that noise in the training data limits further improvement with additional training iterations.
+Although {\METHOD} requires more computation per step, it converges faster and reaches higher final performance than random selection.
+As shown in Figure~\ref{fig:math_compare}, in Scenario 3, random selection does not plateau but degrades after step 120, as continued training on noisy data erodes the policy, so additional training would not close the gap.